-The Gabbs Property consists of 543 unpatented lode claims and one patented lode claim, which together constitute an approximately 45 km (16 miles) contiguous claim block (See Gabbs Project Location Map, Gabbs Project Land Status map and Gabbs Project Claims Table below).
+The Gabbs Property consists of 543 unpatented lode claims and one patented lode claim, which together constitute an approximately 45 km2 (16 miles2) contiguous claim block (See Gabbs Project Location Map, Gabbs Project Land Status map and Gabbs Project Claims Table below).

-P2 Gold is required to pay an annual Maintenance Fee that is currently US\$165 per unpatented lode claim to BLM.
+P2 Gold is required to pay an annual Maintenance Fee that is currently US\$165 per unpatented lode claim to U.S. Bureau of Land Management ("BLM").
 The aggregate annual fee for the Gabbs Property is due September 1st of each year for the subsequent assessment year.
 The patented claim requires payment of an annual tax assessment that is currently US\$50.26 per year.
 The claims do not expire as long as the annual fees are remitted to the respective agencies.